cdave1/davidpetrie.com/src/pages/projectArchive.md

 * [Sad looking Wayback Machine snapshot from 2005](http://web.archive.org/web/20050313000408/http://www.comet.co.nz:80/)

 Comet was an online DVD Rental concept, Netflix for New Zealanders.
-I couldn't get the financials to work, so I shut it down after a successful but very unprofitable beta test.
+I couldn't get the financials to work - I would need at least 100k customers to be profitable.
+I ran a succesful beta test but ultimately shut the service down to focus on Moviehouse.

 <a href="/archive/comet.jpg"><img src="/archive/comet.jpg" width="500px" /></a>